 JENNY: Oh yeah, I’m always afraid I’m going to offend someone who is religious.
 I think as you get older, at least for me, you start to self-select and meet people who are open and tolerant and able to accept views that contradict their own.
 But when I was a teen, I had encounters with people who were “threatened” by my atheism.

 I remember once I was at this summer camp for philosophy nerds at Stanford University and me and a bunch of high-schoolers were sitting around talking about religious beliefs and somehow it came out that I didn’t believe in God.
 The other kids were like, “But, surely you believe in something—you can’t just believe there’s nothing.”
 I was sort of excited to articulate my thoughts on it, because I had never done so before, so we ended up getting into a huge conversation about it, and one of the things that kept coming up was, like, “BUT YOU ARE SUCH A NICE, POLITE, THOUGHTFUL, SWEET PERSON,” as if believing in God is the only thing giving us any reason to be loving and kind to one other.
 A couple of people asked me, “So if you don’t believe in anything, what’s stopping you from just stealing stuff and MURDERING people?”
-That question blew my mind—it assumed that religion and faith are the only way to regular your behavior or formulate moral codes.
+That question blew my mind—it assumed that religion and faith are the only way to regulate your behavior or formulate moral codes.
 Yet somehow I had found my own understanding of morality that wasn’t scarily deviant or threatening, and I had done so without religion, without faith, without God, without believing that there is some purpose to life or a master plan or a scheme for the universe.
 Some of the really religious kids were bewildered when I told them, I stop myself.
 I live up to my own expectations.”

 DANIELLE: It is so weird that people think religion is the thing that keeps us from turning into savages—um, murder is still happening, even amongst people who believe in God!